taoyuan/roal/README.md

-# trpc
+# roal

-> A Tiny RPC layer for communicating for C/S on top of any transport that transfers JSON data.
+> A Remoting Object Access Layer for communicating for C/S on top of any transport that transfers JSON data.

 ## What is it?